BrewPi/firmware/integration/README.md

 ```

 This will run the tests as they were when the image was built, and tries to find the Spark service at `http://localhost:5000`.
+`--rm` will remove the container after it stops and `-t` gives pretty colors in your terminal.

 ## Special commands